AIROFRESH® trial results to December 2016

 - This room contains 600 bins of Rosy Glow with no 1-MCP and will not be opened until early January.
 This room contains various treatments with some fruit undipped.

-On experience to date the results without the use of 1-MCP or post-harvest dipping has been very promising.
+On experience to date, the results without the use of 1-MCP or post-harvest dipping have been very promising.
 The positive results are building and more will be available as other rooms are opened and assessed.

-There is are also substantial results showing suppression of the development of rotting organisms whereby rots have not developed and spread to other fruits.
+There is are also substantial results showing suppression of the development of rotting organisms (spores) whereby rots have not developed (‘Dry rot’) and spread to other fruits.

 The Pink Lady apples below had only a fungicide dip and no other treatments.
 Stored in a conventional air stored room and were still in a sound condition with no signs of any greasiness.

-Disclaimer: CRT Tech Pty Ltd (the manufacturer of AiroFresh®) and Agri Technology bvba (distributor) warrant that the information contained herein is for discussion and research purposes only.
+Disclaimer: AiroFresh International Pty Ltd (the manufacturer of AiroFresh®) and Agri Technology bvba (distributor) warrant that the information contained herein is for discussion and research purposes only.
 No warranties, guarantees or undertakings are provided or inferred.
-Due to the variations in cool room and other storage facilities all liability is held by the grower in undertaking any storage methods being the subject matter of this discussion paper.
+Due to the variations in a cool room and other storage facilities all liability is held by the grower in undertaking any storage methods being the subject matter of this discussion paper.